-What is Partner-led GTM strategy?
+What is Partner-led GTM strategy in Channel Mgmt?

 Partner-led GTM strategy is when a company uses other businesses, like resellers, to sell its products or services instead of selling directly.
 This helps companies reach more customers and grow faster.
 It's important in partner ecosystems because it builds strong relationships and expands market reach through indirect channels.